- Children Diagnosed With Cancer: What to Expect From the Health Care System

 - Who are the members of the comprehensive health care team?

 - Using psychosocial support services

 - To learn more

 Comprehensive care is an approach that cares for the whole patient and all his or her needs, not just the medical and physical ones.
 Comprehensive care – using the services of many professionals working together – is the standard approach at all major medical centers that treat young people with cancer.
 Some key aspects of well-designed comprehensive care are:

 - State-of-the-art medical diagnosis and treatment, including the chance to take part in clinical trials

 - A team of professionals who are experts in treating childhood cancer

 - A wide range of services for patients and families, including education, counseling, support groups, advocacy, and other special programs to help improve the quality of life of patients and their families

-- Resources to help meet basic needs, such as meals, a place to stay during treatment, and transportation
+- Referral to available local resources to help meet basic needs, such as meals, a place to stay during treatment, and transportation

 - Patient and family education programs with up-to-date materials (written, audio, DVD, or computer programs)